 Ferries in Tonga

 The inter-island ferries are the cheapest way to get between island groups.
 There are multiple types of ferries, fast catamarans which make the duration of travel shorter and ferry fares more expensive, and slow cargo ships or barge ferries for slower trips at cheaper fares.
-Most ferry journeys are long in Tonga, with the popular Tongatapu to Vava’u route taking 9-10 hours on the fast catamaran and around 16 hours on the slow cargo ferry.
+Most ferry journeys are long in Tonga, with the popular Tongatapu to Vava’u route taking 16 to 23 hours.
 Learn about the ferry routes, durations, fares and more in The Guide to Travelling in Tonga by Ferry.

 Flights in Tonga

 Domestic flights are a faster and more comfortable way of getting between the island groups of Tonga.
-The one domestic carrier in Tonga, Real Tonga Airline, operates daily flights except for on Sundays.
-Flights are significantly more expensive than taking the ferry and have added costs such as excess baggage charges, cancellation fees, etc. Find out more about flying in Tonga in The Guide to Flights in Tonga.
+The one domestic carrier in Tonga operates daily flights except on Sundays.
+Flights are significantly more expensive than taking the ferry and have added costs such as excess baggage charges, cancellation fees, etc. Find out more about Tonga’s airline flying in Tonga in The Guide to Flights in Tonga.